Guide Speculative

 • GTA 6 at $70 for 50+ hours of campaign: $1.40/hour (or pennies per hour if you include online)

-From a pure value perspective, even at $70, GTA 6 is a steal.
-The question isn’t whether the price is fair — it’s whether Take-Two will resist the temptation to nickle-and-dime players with post-launch monetization.
+From a pure value perspective, $70 is defensible.
+The more pressing question is whether Take-Two will resist the temptation to nickel-and-dime players with post-launch monetization.

 The Microtransaction Reality

-Here’s the uncomfortable truth: the $70 purchase price is just the entry fee.
-GTA Online’s Shark Cards proved that players will spend far more over the game’s lifetime than the initial price tag.
+The $70 purchase price is the entry fee, not the full picture.
+GTA Online’s Shark Cards proved that players will spend far more over a game’s lifetime than the initial price tag.
 Take-Two has openly discussed the importance of “recurrent consumer spending” in their financial reports.

 Expect GTA 6 to offer: